-In late 2010 most air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These units are more commonly called “dry charged units”.
+In late 2010 reputable air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+These systems are more commonly called “dry charged units”.
 These A/C units can legally be sold and installed then your local HVAC contractor (such as Service Experts Heating & Air Conditioning) can charge the unit with R22.
-R22 is still legal for AC repair or service for a short time longer.
-The purpose of these Dry Charged Units is to offer the greater Raleigh area a more simple and cost effective replacement option for central air conditioners and heat pumps.
+R22 is still legal for AC repair or service for a few more years.
+The reason for these Dry Charged Units is to provide the greater Raleigh area a more simple and affordable replacement option for central air conditioners and heat pumps.
 However, these units also dodge the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.

 Why would I buy a R-410A refrigerant system?

-Current R-410A systems have many benefits to Raleigh homeowners that Dry Charge units do not.
-Some of the benefits include:
+Current R-410A systems offer benefits to Raleigh homeowners that Dry Charge units do not.
+A sample of the benefits include:

 - Modern technology to reduce humidity